Rage611/Rage611/README.md

   </picture>
 </p>

-I'm a **full-stack developer** focused on building practical software, exploring modern technologies, and turning ideas into working products.
+I'm a **full-stack developer** who enjoys turning ideas into practical, working software.

+My interests span **web development, backend systems, security, AI-powered applications, automation, and developer tooling**.

-I enjoy working across the stack — from interfaces and APIs to databases, automation, AI-powered systems, and developer tooling.
+I enjoy working across the stack — from interfaces and APIs to the systems and logic behind them — while continuously learning and experimenting with new technologies.

 > **Build with purpose.
 Ship with quality.
 Keep learning.**

 ---

-## 🧠 Technical Focus
+## 🧠 Tech Stack

 <p align="center">
   <picture>